Ambathurai: Economy

 Ambathurai's economy depends on a mixed set of occupations like farming, daily wagers, government service staff and non-farming businesses.

 Railway Station

 There is a railway station in Ambathurai village.
 It is becoming a busy railway station due to its proximity to the town Chinnalapatti.
 There are 3-4 Broad Gauge railway tracks in the station and it supports Electric Trains too.
 Few important Express trains and local passenger trains are stopping in the station.
 Notable ones is the Pandian Super fast Express that runs between Chennai and Madurai.

 Nearest Railway station is in Dindigul which is just located 10 km away.

 Transportation

 Ambathurai is situated on the National Highway 7 (NH7) which connects Madurai with Dindigul.
-It has a well connected bus facility and train availability.
-Town buses operated by government and private sectors serve the need of this emerging town.
-The mofussil buses flying in NH-7 also serves the need.
+It has a bus facility and train services.
+Town buses are operated by both the government and private sectors.
 Madurai Airport is the nearest airport for this village (approximately 65 km).